LakshayPiplani77/LakshayPiplani77/README.md

 ## 🧑‍💻 About Me

-- Embedded Software Engineer with hands-on experience in
+- Embedded Software Engineer with 3+ Year of work experience.

 📫 **Contact:** `lakshaypiplani77@gmail.com`